 Look at the structure definition in the library header file.

-However, when working with repeated calls that pass one or more large structures, it might be to your advantage to convert the structure manually before making any calls to external functions.
-In this way, you save processing time by converting the structure data only once at the start rather than at each function call.
+However, when working with repeated calls that pass large structures, convert the structure manually before making any calls to external functions.
+You save processing time by converting the structure data only once at the start rather than at each function call.
 You can also save memory if the fields of the converted structure take up less space than the original MATLAB structure.

 to create a libstruct object.
 Although it is